 What is the operation?

 In the first instance, the real need of the client is evaluated and then a solution is offered based on the analysis carried out.

 Secondly, once the action plan has been decided, the insurer takes a passive role, awaiting the entry of an attack to take the necessary measures.
 It not only covers the technical part, but also in the case of data theft and extortion there is an intervention in the ransom negotiation.

 It will be vital to define 2 plans: one of action and another of contingency.

-“The role of the insurer is not only to supervise the damage that has occurred and set a compensation figure, but there may be a problem of paralysis of activity due to the cyber attack.
-Technical support and data recovery is essential«, affirms the Pérez-Lloca / IE Chair
+“The role of the insurer is not only to monitor the damage that has occurred and set a compensation figure, but there may be a problem of paralyzing the activity due to the cyberattack.
+Technical support and data recovery is essential“, affirms the Pérez-Lloca / IE Chair

 What must a company comply with to hire cyber insurance?

 We must start from the basis that cyber insurance is the last line of defense, it is for this reason that for a company to acquire one must meet minimum requirements with regard to IT security.